Rubys Corner, Wisconsin

 Rubys Corner is an unincorporated community located in the town of Porterfield, Marinette County, Wisconsin, United States.

 Geography

 Rubys Corner is located along Wisconsin Highway 180 at the intersection of County Trunk Highway G, at an elevation of 634 ft.
 It stands on the right bank of the Menominee River, about 800 ft west of the Wisconsin–Michigan state line.
 It is connected by road to Walsh and Loomis to the west, Marinette to the southeast, and McAllister and Wausaukee to the north.
 Rubys Corner has a restaurant and a gas station with a convenience store.

-Name
+Etymology

 Rubys Corner is named after William Ruby (1868–1927) and his wife Olive Ruby, née Cole (1873–1964).
 The Rubys operated a fox farm at the corner.